-SITE VISIT REVIEW QUESTIONS INDICATORS Examples of what to look for (tools, records, contracts, etc.) EVIDENCE COMMENTS YES/NO D. No Child Left Behind "HQ" paraprofessionals ✓ Do the paraprofessionals meet the HQT requirements?
-(Applies to all schools) a) Associates degree or b) Two years of higher education or c) Paraprofessional Praxis exam No paraprofessionals on staff.
-NA
+SITE VISIT REVIEW INDICATORS Examples of what to look for EVIDENCE COMMENTS YES/NO QUESTIONS (tools, records, contracts, etc.) D. No Child Left \checkmark Do the a) Associates degree or No paraprofessionals on NA Behind "HQ" paraprofessionals meet the b) Two years of higher staff. paraprofessionals HQT requirements? education or (Applies to all schools) c) Paraprofessional Praxis exam